The grotto cave in the Bruce Peninsula National Park, the northern part of the Bruce Trail

 The Bruce Trail

-It stretches 890 km (553 miles) long from southern to northern Ontario.
-So, it’s not something that can be hiked in just one day.
+The entire Bruce Trail stretches 890 km (553 miles) long from southern to northern Ontario.
+So, it’s not something that can be hiked in just one day, but rather do small sections of the hike.

 Key Things to Know About the Bruce Trail

-• You can buy a map, or trail guide on the Bruce Trail Conservatory website here, the costs will be $35-$45.
+• You can buy a map, or trail guide on the Bruce Trail Conservancy website here, the costs is between $35-$45.
 Or, check out my ideas below.

 Best Places to Hike the Bruce Trail